 The impact of corruption on our communities cannot be accurately conveyed in numbers or reports.
 To understand how it affects the lives of people, we must listen to their voices.

 Fair Play is a global competition for original songs by young bands (18-35 years) on the theme of anti-corruption.
-The top 3 winning bands are invited to join us at the upcoming 17th IACC in Panama City, to perform their songs that fight for social justice.
+The top 3 winning bands are invited to join us at the upcoming edition of the International Anti-Corruption Conference, to perform their songs that fight for social justice.

-We are excited to release the top 3 songs, huge congratulations to the artists and thank you to all who participated.
+We are excited to release the top 3 songs for the competition held around the event in Panama, huge congratulations to the artists and thank you to all who participated.

 ‘Bonkey’ is a term in Liberian pidgin English for a corrupt individual.
 This video shows several scenes of struggling, everyday Liberian citizens who are adversely impacted by corruption in society.